Voice, Opera and Vocal Coaching at Eastman

-The Voice & Opera program offers an environment of excellence in which the healthiest development of the vocal artist can be achieved.
-Vocal technique, repertoire and a understanding of musical style underlie the growth of expressive, communicative singers.
+The Voice, Opera & Vocal Coaching program offers an environment of excellence in which the healthiest development of the vocal artist can be achieved.
+Vocal technique, repertoire and an understanding of musical style underlie the growth of expressive, communicative singers.
 While an operatic career may be the primary focus of many students pursuing majors in vocal performance at Eastman, our curriculum acknowledges that singers must be versatile, artistically creative, and technically secure in order to compete in today’s marketplace.

 Standard opera, operetta, and musical theater repertory provide the ideal laboratory for learning theatrical techniques and stage repertory.
 Performances include full productions with orchestra, as well as opera scenes.
 Choral ensembles acquaint students with a diversity of great music and styles both as choristers and as oratorio soloists.

 Private lessons and solo and chamber music coaching give students grounding in the world’s great vocal literature.
 Courses in pedagogy provide relevant information for the singer and pedagogical techniques for the aspiring teacher.
 Courses in diction, foreign languages, music history, music theory and the humanities help our students develop as complete musicians.
 Eastman Opera Theatre presents three productions each year in Kilbourn Recital Hall, our Black Box theater and Kodak Hall in the Eastman Theater.
 We utilize a “class and degree blind” approach to casting, meaning that starting in their junior year, roles are assigned to a singer with the best audition and the approval of their studio voice teacher.
 All productions are double-cast.
 Many Eastman singers enter the operatic profession as a natural extension of this experience.